radiantlogic-v8/documentation-new/documentation/configuration/synchronization/synchronization-concepts.md

 ### Message time-to-live

 Messages remain in the queue until they are either picked up by the sync engine, or the message time-to-live has been reached (default of 3 days).
-Message time-to-live is configured in the "Changelog and Replicationjournal Max Age" property from the Main Control Panel > Settings > Logs > Changelog.
+Message time-to-live is configured in the "Changelog and Replicationjournal Max Age" property from the Classic Control Panel > Settings > Logs > Changelog.

 ![Message Time-to-live Enforced by the Global Sync Queues](Media/image19.png)